Eliza Manningham-Buller: Personal life

 Lady Manningham-Buller was the second daughter in a family of four, born to Reginald Manningham-Buller, 1st Viscount Dilhorne, and his wife, the former Lady Mary Lindsay.
-Manningham-Buller's father, Lord Dilhorne (1905–1980) was a Conservative MP from 1943 to 1962.
+Manningham-Buller's father, Lord Dilhorne (1905–1980), was a Conservative MP from 1943 to 1962.
 He was Britain's second highest legal officer, the Solicitor General.
 He later held the office of Lord Chancellor for two years.
 He was created an hereditary peer with the title Viscount Dilhorne.
 Her mother, Lady Dilhorne, trained carrier pigeons that were used to fly coded messages in World War II.
 The pigeons were dropped in wicker baskets with little parachutes over France and Germany and they were used to fly back to her mother's pigeon loft carrying intelligence.
 One of the pigeons won the Dickin Medal, and one brought back intelligence of the V-2 rocket project in Peenemünde, Germany.
 Lady Dilhorne died in Oxfordshire on 25 March 2004, aged 93.

 Manningham-Buller was educated at Northampton High School and Benenden School.

 On 15 July 1991, she married David John Mallock and has five stepchildren by her husband's prior marriage.

 Public statements

 Backing the War on Terror

 Manningham-Buller has made speeches to invited audiences containing members of the press, as well as making court statements.
-On 17 June 2003, at a conference at the Royal United Services Institute she gave her complete backing for the War on Terror and said that renegade scientists had given terror groups information needed to create chemical, biological, radiological and nuclear (CBRN) weapons.
+On 17 June 2003, at a conference at the Royal United Services Institute she gave her complete backing for the war on terror and said that renegade scientists had given terror groups information needed to create chemical, biological, radiological and nuclear (CBRN) weapons.
 She also warned that the threat from international terrorism would be "with us for a good long time", which was why new legislation had been introduced.

+Meeting with Labour Party MPs on 6 July 2005

+On the morning of 6 July 2005, less than 24 hours before the 7/7 bombings, Manningham-Buller assured Labour Party MPs that there was "no imminent terrorist threat to London or the rest of the country".